YelenaMerzlyakova/ChoiceIDE/README.md

 ## But why VSCode?

 There are other IDE's that have caught my eye like *PHPStorm* and *Sublime*.
 PHPStorm was too expensive and mostly used for backend and I've used sublime before so I prefer to try something new.
-In the end I have decided to go with **Visual Studio** because I have read that it's mostly used by Frontend Devs, something that I aspire to do in the future.
+In the end I have decided to go with **Visual Studio** because I have read that it's mostly used by Frontend Devs, something that I aspire to do in the future.<br/>
 It seems impressive to me with its modern UI, a wide availability of extensions, as well as great features such as built-in Git and terminal.

 It also seems that it's one of the easiest tools to use.
 Easy tools for simple code will be the motto to go by. :smirk: